Family Disputes Claim Jasmine Cigarroa, 24, Was With Friends The Night She Disappeared

 DENVER (CBS4) – The Denver Police Department is searching for a woman who has been missing since Monday.
 Investigators say Jasmine Cigarroa has not returned home since going out with friends on Monday night, but her family disputes that claim.

 “Her husband told us that Jasmine left around 7 p.m. with a friend and she never came back,” said Francisco Cigarroa, Jasmine’s brother.
-“We talked to her friend and she said she texted Jasmine but she never came down from her apartment.”READ MORE: 'Paris To Hollywood': Denver Art Museum Exhibit Celebrates Hollywood Couple & Style Icons Véronique & Gregory Peck
+“We talked to her friend and she said she texted Jasmine but she never came down from her apartment.”READ MORE: Denver Weather: Entire Front Range Gets Heavy Snow This Weekend, Some Areas Will Get More Than Others

-Family members say Jasmine’s phone, keys and wallet were found in her room.READ MORE: Denver's Snow Angels Program Aims To Help Those Who Cannot Shovel Their Sidewalks
+Family members say Jasmine’s phone, keys and wallet were found in her room.READ MORE: Colorado 4x4 Rescue & Recovery Volunteers Prepare For Snowstorm Rescues

 Jasmine is 5 feet tall with black hair and brown eyes.
 Her last known location was in the area of 28th Avenue and Roslyn Street.

 Police say Jasmine’s disappearance is being investigated as a missing persons case.
-They are asking anyone with information to call the DPD non-emergency line at 720-913-2000 reference case 21-140652.MORE NEWS: Plastic Bags Could Be Outlawed In Colorado By Next Year Under Proposed Bill
+They are asking anyone with information to call the DPD non-emergency line at 720-913-2000 reference case 21-140652.MORE NEWS: COVID In Colorado 1 Year Later: 'Felt Like Everything Was Ending' In Summit County